Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 Aerobic performance

-At primary school age, the energy supply of muscle activity goes along the path of increasing the aerobic capacity (performance) of the body (aerobic performance - all those functions that ensure the supply, transport and utilization of oxygen).
-At this age, muscle fibers in the composition of the musculature of the limbs are not completely differentiated, slowly contracting ("oxidative") muscle fibers predominate in the composition of the muscles.
-At the age of 12-13 years, their share in the muscle structure on average slightly decreases compared to 7-year-old children, increases at the age of 14, and decreases almost three times at the age of 16-17 years.
+At primary school age, the energy supply to muscle activity follows the path of increasing the aerobic capabilities (performance) of the body (aerobic performance - all those functions that ensure the supply, transport and utilization of oxygen).
+At this age, the muscle fibers in the musculature of the limbs are not completely differentiated; the composition of the muscles is dominated by slow-twitch (“oxidative”) muscle fibers.
+At the age of 12-13 years, their share in the muscle structure on average decreases slightly compared to 7-year-old children, increases at the age of 14, and decreases almost three times at the age of 16-17 years.

-By adolescence, there is an economization of motor activity and stabilization of energy costs during physical activity (when running, walking, etc.).
-The maximum absolute level of aerobic productivity is achieved in boys at the age of 18, in girls - at the age of 15.
-The relative value of this indicator almost does not change with age, which leads to a fairly high aerobic performance in children and adolescents, with its maximum at the age of 15-16 years (Goldberg N.D., Dondukovskaya R.R., 2007).
+By adolescence, motor activity becomes economized and energy costs stabilize during physical activity (running, walking, etc.).
+The maximum absolute level of aerobic performance is achieved in boys at the age of 18, in girls - at the age of 15.
+The relative value of this indicator almost does not change with age, which determines a fairly high aerobic performance in children and adolescents, with its maximum at the age of 15-16 years (Goldberg N.D., Dondukovskaya R.R., 2007).

-The main stages of metabolism and energy in children from the moment of birth to the formation of an adult organism have a number of their own characteristics.
-At the same time, quantitative characteristics change, and a qualitative restructuring of metabolic processes takes place.
-So, in children, unlike adults, a significant part of the energy is spent on plastic processes, which are greatest in young children.
+The main stages of metabolism and energy in children from birth to the formation of an adult organism have a number of their own characteristics.
+At the same time, quantitative characteristics change, and a qualitative restructuring of metabolic processes occurs.
+Thus, in children, unlike adults, a significant part of the energy is spent on plastic processes, which are greatest in young children.

-The basal metabolism in children varies depending on the age of the child and the type of nutrition.
-In the first days of life, it is 512 kcal / m 2, then gradually increases and by 1.5 years has a value of 1200 kcal / m 2.
-By the period, energy consumption for basal metabolism decreases to 960 kcal/m 2 .
-At the same time, in boys, the energy costs for the main metabolism in terms of 1 kg of body weight are higher than in girls.
-With growth, energy expenditure for muscle activity increases.
+The basal metabolic rate in children varies depending on the child's age and type of diet.
+In the first days of life it is 512 kcal/m2, then gradually increases and by 1.5 years it has a value of 1200 kcal/m2.
+By the period, energy consumption for basal metabolism decreases to 960 kcal/m2.
+At the same time, boys have higher energy costs for basal metabolism per 1 kg of body weight than girls.
+With growth, energy expenditure on muscle activity increases.

-The main reason, which largely determines the state of metabolic processes in childhood, is the incomplete development of humoral and nervous mechanisms of regulation, which ensure the adaptation of the body to the effects of the external environment and a more uniform nature of responses.
+The main reason, which largely determines the state of metabolic processes in childhood, is the incomplete development of humoral and nervous regulatory mechanisms, which ensure the body’s adaptation to the influence of the external environment and a more uniform nature of responses.
 An expression of the immaturity of regulatory mechanisms is, for example, the insufficient ability of the liver and kidneys to detoxify and cleanse the body of various harmful products, as well as significant fluctuations in the osmotic pressure of blood plasma, a tendency to hyperkalemia, etc.

-From the second week of life, the processes of anabolism over catabolism begin to predominate in a child.
+From the second week of life, the processes of anabolism over catabolism begin to predominate in the child.
 Protein metabolism is characterized by a positive nitrogen balance and an increased need for protein.
 A child needs 4-7 times more amino acids than an adult.
-The child also has a high need for carbohydrates; at their expense, caloric needs are mainly covered.
+The child also has a greater need for carbohydrates; At their expense, caloric needs are mainly covered.
 Metabolism is closely related to nitrogen metabolism.
-Glucose promotes protein, its introduction reduces the concentration of amino acids in the blood.
-Reaction energy is required for the full use of fat.
+Glucose contributes to protein, its administration reduces the concentration of amino acids in the blood.
+Reaction energy is required to fully utilize fat.
 Fat makes up about 1/8 of a child's body and is a carrier of energy, promotes the absorption of fat-soluble vitamins, protects the body from cooling, and is a structural part of many tissues.
 Certain unsaturated fatty acids (see Fats) are essential for the growth and normal function of the skin.
-At birth, the content of lipids (see) in the blood of the child is reduced, and the content of phosphatides is much lower than.
-In addition, children have a physiological tendency towards ketosis, in which small glycogen stores may play a role.
+At birth, the content of lipids (see) in the child’s blood is reduced, and the content of phosphatides is significantly lower than.
+In addition, children have a physiological tendency toward ketosis, in which low glycogen reserves may play a role.

-The complex of chemical reactions in the human body - the intake of nutrients, their absorption from the digestive system, fermentation and breakdown, assimilation and excretion, is called metabolism, or metabolism.
-In the case when a failure occurs at one of the levels of this complex biological system of the child's body, they speak of a disturbed metabolism.
+The complex of chemical reactions in the human body - the intake of nutrients, their absorption from the digestive system, fermentation and breakdown, absorption and excretion - is called metabolism, or metabolism.
+When a malfunction occurs at one of the levels of this complex biological system of a child’s body, they speak of impaired metabolism.

 Features of metabolism in children and causes of disorders

-The metabolism of a child has its own characteristics, and it differs significantly from the metabolic process in adults.
-The child's body needs much more resources and energy to digest food and assimilate its nutrients, because the development of children takes place in an intensive mode.
+Metabolism in a child has its own characteristics, and it differs significantly from the metabolic process in adults.
+A child’s body requires much more resources and energy to digest food and absorb its beneficial substances, because children develop in an intensive mode.

-The peculiarities of metabolism in children is that a significant part of the energy that enters the body in the form of food is spent on the growth and development of the baby.
-Infants need foods rich in fats and cholesterol, which are so necessary for brain development and the proper formation of the nervous system.
+The peculiarities of metabolism in children are that a significant part of the energy that enters the body in the form of food is spent on the growth and development of the baby.
+Infants need foods rich in fats and cholesterol, which are essential for brain development and the proper formation of the nervous system.

-For normal growth and development, the child's body needs protein food, which contains all the essential amino acids.
-In the diet of a child under the age of 3 years, there should be at least 75% of complete proteins, from three to seven years - 60%, from seven to fourteen - 50%.
-The criterion for the health of a growing child's body is the nitrogen balance.
-Its high level is provided by a high degree of absorption of proteins in the gastrointestinal tract of the child.
+For normal growth and development, a child’s body needs protein foods that contain all the essential amino acids.
+The diet of a child under 3 years of age should contain at least 75% complete proteins, from three to seven years - 60%, from seven to fourteen - 50%.
+The criterion for the health of a growing child’s body is nitrogen balance.
+Its high level is ensured by a high degree of protein absorption in the child’s gastrointestinal tract.

 Lipid metabolism is regulated by the endocrine system and the central nervous system.
-Carbohydrate metabolism in children is much faster than in adults, due to the large expenditure of energy as a plastic and energy material in conditions of intensive growth and development.
+Carbohydrate metabolism in children occurs much faster than in adults, which is due to the large expenditure of energy as plastic and energy material under conditions of intensive growth and development.

-The metabolism of a child up to a year is significantly accelerated.
-However, it often happens that it becomes difficult for a child's body to regulate its own metabolic process.
+The metabolism of a child under one year of age is significantly accelerated.
+However, it often happens that it becomes difficult for a child’s body to regulate its own metabolic process.
 There are many known causes of metabolic disorders in children, but most often such a failure occurs as a result of instability of the endocrine glands and the central nervous system.
-In addition, any disturbances in the metabolic process can be caused by a lack of nutrition culture when the baby starts to overeat, especially at night.
-Weak physical activity also often causes metabolic disorders in children.
+In addition, any disturbances in the metabolic process can be caused by a lack of nutritional culture, when the baby begins to overeat, especially at night.
+Poor physical activity also often causes metabolic disorders in children.

-Incorrect metabolism in a child is a serious violation that prevents normal development.
-Such a failure manifests itself at all levels of the biological system of the body, but it is most pronounced at the cellular level.
+Improper metabolism in a child is a serious disorder that interferes with normal development.
+Such a failure manifests itself at all levels of the body’s biological system, but it is most pronounced at the cellular level.

 Symptoms of metabolic disorders in children can be different, since their manifestation depends on the level at which the failure occurred.

-If children have a metabolic disorder due to an excess amount of protein, the following signs will help recognize deviations from the norm:
+If children have metabolic disorders due to excess amounts of protein, the following signs will help to recognize deviations from the norm:

-• loss of appetite or its complete absence;
+• decreased appetite or complete absence of it;

 • development of osteoporosis;